 1 cup /250ml baked and mashed sweet potato (roughly 240g when cooked) *see note above*add to the egg/sugar mixture above and mix in then add the chocolate cream and mix in until totally incorporated.

 3 heaped dessert spoons of cocoaGradually add each ingredient above one by one beating after each addition to the mixture.
+See if you need water - (please see NOTES above the recipe)

 1 teaspoon bicarb